luojilab/CSSParser/README-EN.md

 [中文文档](./README.md)

-DDCSSParser is a CSS parser using c++.
-By this parser, user can get a series of CSS model (class Selector) and check whether a CSS model (a CSS rule) can be applied to an HTML DOM node.
+DDCSSParser is a CSS parser implemented by c++.
+By this parser, user can get a series of CSS model and check whether a CSS model (a CSS rule) can be applied to an HTML DOM node.

 ## Installation